centre-for-humanities-computing/chr-book-ads/README.md

 This repository contains code for embeddings, plots and results of our paper:

 "Reading Beyond the Center.
-Modeling Book Encounters in the Danish Periphery (1800-1850)" which will be presented at CHR2025.
+Modeling Book Encounters in the Danish Periphery (1800-1850)" which will be presented at CHR2025 and is included in the [proceedings](https://anthology.ach.org/volumes/vol0003/reading-beyond-center-modeling-book-encounters-in/) of the conference.

 ## Useful directions 📌